tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 ### HC-SR04 Basics

-The HC-SR04 is a pretty smart and independant module, with a very simple control interface.
+The HC-SR04 is a pretty smart and independent module, with a very simple control interface.

 * to trigger a range test, send a Trigger TTL pulse >10µs
-* the unit runs the test independantly
+* the unit runs the test independently
 * echo pulse is produced, with a duration that is proportional to the distance.
 Distance = (high level time × velocity of sound)/2

 Note there is no explicit relationship between when the trigger pulse is sent and when the echo pulse is returned.
-They can be treated independantly.
+They can be treated independently.

 The module uses TCT40-16T "air ultrasonic ceramic transducers" that operate at 40kHz.

 ### Trigger Signal

-The 74LS14 schmitt inverter is used as a free-running oscilator.
+The 74LS14 schmitt inverter is used as a free-running oscillator.
 The LS variant I'm using here is not great with high resistance values in an oscillator configuration - see [LEAP#022 SchmittOscillator](../Oscillators/SchmittOscillator) for more.

 So I've beefed up the capacitor to 10µF and fiddled the resistors to produce an